gamanox/mahle-tfjs-MNIST-model-trainer/README.md

-#We The Force TensorFlow.js Training MNIST with Node.js for Mahle
+# We The Force TensorFlow.js Training MNIST model with Node.js for Mahle

 This code train MNIST (using the layers API) under Node.js for a Mahle project.